 Typical Glucose Curve.
 Approximately one hour after eating a balanced meal consisting of complex carbohydrates, protein and some fats, blood glucose levels peak at about 170mg/100ml of blood.
 Two hours after the meal, blood glucose levels drop back to the starting point and level out.

 Hypoglycaemia (low blood sugar): Refined carbohydrates and sugars are rapidly digested and raise blood sugar levels very quickly, well above the safe range.
 Abnormally high blood glucose is toxic to cells and can damage tissues like the eye’s retina.
 The pancreas secretes extra insulin to restore blood sugar balance to protect cells from damage.

-However, when the pattern of high blood glucose continues, the pancreas over-reacts and excessive amounts of insulin are secreted and an excessive amount of glucose is taken from the blood into the cells or stored as fat in adipose tissue (fat cells) once the cells are saturated with glucose.
-This results in hypoglycaemia.
-Rapid drops in blood glucose levels starve the brain of its primary fuel, glucose, and we experience symptoms such as anxiety, irritability, panic attacks, depression, poor concentration etc. To restore the blood glucose balance, we start craving sugary and starchy carbohydrates that will raise blood glucose levels quickly and the cycle of extreme highs and lows of glucose levels starts all over again.
+However, when the pattern of high blood glucose continues, the pancreas over-reacts and secretes excessive amounts of insulin.
+Thus, an excessive amount of glucose moves from the blood into the cells or accumulates as fat in adipose tissue, the fat cells, once glucose is saturated.
+It results in hypoglycaemia.
+Rapid drops in blood glucose levels starve the brain of its primary fuel, glucose, and we experience symptoms such as anxiety, irritability, panic attacks, depression, low concentration etc. To restore the blood glucose balance, we start craving sugary and starchy carbohydrates that will raise blood glucose levels quickly, and the cycle of extreme highs and lows of glucose levels begins all over again.